June Week 3:

 Supplies Needed: Download and print the fruit coloring sheets.
 You will also need crayons, markers, colored pencils or paint.

-Give your students a copy of the two fruit-themed coloring sheets below.
+Give your students a copy of the one or more of the fruit-themed coloring sheets below.
 As they color each fruit, say the Spanish word together as a class.
 Repetition combined with visuals helps young learners make strong vocabulary connections—and coloring keeps little hands busy while their brains soak up the language!

 Once they’ve finished their masterpieces, add a fun fruit sticker as a reward and choose what to do next: